Listen to this article:

 Attempts to get treatment

-A resident of Riawali Nagla village in Muzaffarnagar district of Uttar Pradesh, Rahman has been visiting AIIMS in New Delhi to consult with a heart specialist on a regular basis since 2007.
+A resident of Riawali Nagla village in Muzaffarnagar district of Uttar Pradesh, Rehman has been visiting AIIMS in New Delhi to consult with a heart specialist on a regular basis since 2007.

 In severe cases, the heart can enlarge and other symptoms of heart failure can also occur.
 Severe cases of aortic regurgitation also need to be watched closely.